- Recording Artist

 As mentioned, I've performed on stage with many musicians in my life and have been in the studio to record with many of them.
 But I have since released two solo albums.
-My style of writing is a combination of New Age, Alternative, World, Jazz, Classical, Ambiance, Contemporary, and Rock all blended together.
-Why do I have such a wide range, many styles and different taste in music you ask?
+My style of writing on both albums are a combination of New Age, Alternative, World, Jazz, Classical, Ambiance, Contemporary, and Rock all blended together.
+Why do I have such a wide range, many styles, and different taste in music you ask?

 O.k, I'll tell you,...
 From the very beginning and throughout the 80's and early 90's I was in many rock and metal bands early on in my career in Maryland.
 Touring on the East Coast and going into the studio a couple of times to record.
 My taste in music started to expand and grow beyond even what I thought was possible.